atroup/filemaker-rest-connector/README.md

 NPM Package to make queries to FileMaker's REST API.
 Will allow node.js to communicate with the FileMaker Server 17 DATA REST API.

+**Note that this is a forked package, updated to support FileMaker 17's REST API, and it is not backwards compatible with version 16.**

 ## Code Example

 ```